samoliver3/dsc-phase-2-project-v2-3/README.md

 ### Business Problem

 The stakeholder represents a real estate agency that intends to establish itself in King's County.
-The agency aims to take advantage of predictive modeling to find undervalued homes or characteristics of high-grossing homes to build these kinds of homes.
+The agency aims to take advantage of predictive modeling to find characteristics of valuable homes to build these kinds of homes.

 ### The Data